 Are holiday sales across the border calling out to you, despite the lagging loonie?
-If a cross-border shopping trip over this year's Black Friday weekend (which kicks off on November 25th) is in the plans there's one item you absolutely must buy before you take on the crowds: travel insurance.
+If a cross-border shopping trip over this year's Black Friday weekend is in the plans there's one item you absolutely must buy before you take on the crowds: travel insurance.

-Simply put, medical expenses for emergency treatment outside of Canada can be costly and your provincial health plan may only cover a small portion, if any, leaving you left to pay the remainder.
+Simply put, medical expenses for emergency treatment outside of Canada can be costly.

 Cross border travel insurance: Don't leave Canada without it

 When you're looking to save money, travel insurance is not where you want to be cutting corners.
-Yet, too often Canadians don't ensure they have coverage before heading out of country.
-A 2014 survey from the Travel Health Insurance Association of Canada suggests that the majority of Canadians (53 per cent) don't always buy travel insurance before embarking on their trip.
-In a nutshell, too many Canadians are taking an unnecessary financial risk when heading out on holiday, even if it is just a weekend getaway.
+Yet, too often Canadians don't ensure they have coverage before heading out of the country.

 What type of travel insurance can you get?

 Everyone—at minimum—should have out-of-country emergency medical coverage because it could save you more money than anything you'll save on sale at an outlet mall.
 And, it's very affordable.
 Through Kanetix.ca, you can get travel insurance quotes for your shopping getaway for as little as $10*; that's likely less than what you'll spend on coffees over the course of your weekend.

 When you're away from home, even a small accident or sudden illness can become a big medical expense.
 So if you're planning on taking advantage of Black Friday deals south of the border, don't scrimp before you get there by neglecting to buy travel insurance.